 As discussed in Note 1, the financial statements of KAET-TV are intended to present the financial position, and changes in financial position of only that portion of Arizona State University, that is attributable to KAET-TV.
-They do not purport to, and do not, present fairly the financial position of Arizona State University, as of June 30, 2020 and 2019, and the changes in its financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of Arizona State University, as of June 30, 2021 and 2020, and the changes in its financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.